LCTT/TranslateProject/sources/tech/20170928 3 Python web scrapers and crawlers.md

-ZH1122 Translating 3 Python web scrapers and crawlers
+Translating by ZH1122 3 Python web scrapers and crawlers
 ============================================================

 ### Check out these great Python tools for crawling and scraping the web, and parsing out the data you need.